Get Help – I’m in Northern Ireland

 Safe Access Zones in Northern Ireland

-If you are worried about attending your appointment, be reassured that you will be treated with dignity and respect by staff and like all healthcare, will be completely confidential.
+If you are worried about attending your appointment, be reassured that you will be treated with dignity and respect by staff.
+Accessing an abortion, like all healthcare, will be completely confidential.

 Safe Access Zones have been introduced to ensure that you can attend your appointment free of harassment from anti choice protestors.
 The safe access zones cover all 5 Health and Social Care Trusts.
 The zones are: